driypeen/CurrencyRate/README.md

 # CurrencyRate
-Test task
+Follow these steps in this order:

-# To build .jar:
+# 1. To build .jar:
 gradlew.bat build

-# To build docker image:
+# 2. To build docker image:
 docker build -t currency-rate .

-# To run docker image:
+# 3. To run docker image:
 docker run -d -p 8080:8080 currency-rate

 # To get gif:
-[GET] http://localhost:8080/rate with param 'currency'
+[GET] http://localhost:8080/rate with param 'currency' - three-digit code of currency (for example "RUB")